vesoft-inc/nebula/docs/nebula-design-concepts.md

 Consider the above picture as example, there are two tags: **player** and **team**.
 Player has three properties: id (vid), Name(string), and Age(int); team has two properties: id (vid) and Name(string).

-Like Mysql, Nebula Graph is a strong schema database.
+Like Mysql, Nebula Graph is a strong typed database.
 The property name and data type are determined before the data is written.

-### Edge, edgetype and the corresponding edge properties
+### Edge, edge type and the corresponding edge properties

-**Edges in Nebula Graph always have a type, a start (src)and an end vertex (dst), and a direction.** They can be self-referencing/looping but can never be dangling (missing a start or end node). **Each edge has an edgetype, and each edgetype defines the properties of the edge.**
+**Edges in Nebula Graph always have a type, a start (src)and an end vertex (dst), and a direction.** They can be self-referencing/looping but can never be dangling (missing a start or end vertex). **Each edge has an edge type, and each edge type defines the properties of the edge.**

-In the preceding example, there are two kinds of edges, one is **like** pointing from player to player, the property is likeness (double); the other is **serve**, pointing from team to serve, the properties are start_year(int) and end_year(int).
+In the preceding example, there are two kinds of edges, one is **like** pointing from player to player, the property is likeness (double); the other is **serve**, pointing from player to team, the properties are start_year(int) and end_year(int).

 It should be noted that there may be **multiple edges of the same or different types at the same time** between the start (src)and end vertex (dst).